In this post I outline the evidence-based approach I've used to sell over 1 million dollars of online courses, consulting and coaching.

 But it's not the main event at all.

 The main event ... the most important event ... is for people to get the outcome you promised, to solve their problem, or to experience a benefit.
 The main event is for them to hit the target.

-This is why you get paid ... and they can only do that if they consume your product or service.
+This is what you get paid for in the first place ... and they can only get that promised outcome and hit that target, if they consume your product or service.

 Consumption and Consistency

 This isn't so much about 'after sales service' as it is about your leadership.

 Once someone has trusted you with their actions, you need to ensure they get the outcome and hit the target.